Photo: Keith Montgomery

 The 41st annual Elvis week will be taking place this August.
 As always, it will feature fun fan receptions, exciting dance parties, a 5k, and more!

-- TBA – Germantown International Festival – Free
+- August – Germantown International Festival – Free

 The annual Germantown International Festival will host tasty foods, exciting live performances, and more from cultures around the world.